Acid Trap PCB Via-Ultimate Guide On All the Things You Need to Know

 Chances of short circuits also increase as the copper circuits are left open after the acid trap eats away the traces.
 The lifespan of the PCB is also compromised due to acid traps.

 Acid traps can also develop when the gap from the trace to the pad is significantly less.
 But chances of acid snags are minimal when you maintain a gap of at least three miles.
-Chances of acid traps are also higher for high-density PCBs and multilayered boards.
+The chances of acid traps are also higher for high-density PCBs and multilayered boards.

-The etching material also may cause photoresist to fall off from the board, creating open circuits.
+The etching material may also cause the photoresist to fall off the board, creating open circuits.

 Designers should double-check their work to ensure the traces are not connected at acute angles.
 There are several other ways of avoiding possible acid traps, which we will discuss later in our post.